jtallant/skimpy/README.md

 [![Code Climate](https://codeclimate.com/github/jtallant/skimpy/badges/gpa.svg)](https://codeclimate.com/github/jtallant/skimpy)

-**This project is in the very early stages of development.
-It is not ready to use.**

 Skimpy is a file based blog that doesn't require any generating.

 It's mainly built for developers.
 I built it because I want a simple file